 Recognizing "the good old days" while you are in them

-None of the projects were easy.
-All involved conflict.
-All involved more than 40 hours a week on a semi-regular basis.
+None of the projects was easy.
+They all involved conflict.
+All involved more than 50 hours a week at peak.
 Some parts were pretty miserable.
 I wanted to quit and stare at the ocean.
 These special projects were all personal and professional learning experiences.
 They make all other employment just work now that I have forgotten the exhaustion and frustration.

-Identify these efforts, pay attention, and enjoy it without waiting for them to become a good old days memory.
-Pay attention and recognize the good times when you are in them even if they eventually drive you to go do something else.
+Identify these efforts, pay attention, and enjoy them without waiting for them to become a good old days memory.
+Pay attention and recognize the good times when you are in them, even if they eventually drive you to go do something else.

 Video